This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 A computerized tomography scan (CT scan) obtains images of the child’s brain via X-rays, giving physicians cross-sectional images.[3]
 Cross-sectional images can help get a cerebral palsy diagnosis by detecting abnormalities in the brain.

-A CT scan is pain-free and typically lasts anywhere between 15-and 20 minutes.
-However, similar to an MRI, the child must remain still the entire time.
-They may get a mild sedative to help with staying still during the process.
+A CT scan is pain-free and typically lasts anywhere between 15 and 20 minutes.
+However, like an MRI, the child must remain still the entire time.
+They may get a mild sedative to help them stay still during the process.

 If you and your doctor decide that a CT scan is the best option for your child, Merck Manual suggests that you: